The O'Hare Airport Transit System (ATS or “people mover) is closed 24/7 to finalize modernization efforts and expansion of the system.

 If connecting between domestic Terminals 1, 2 & 3, you DON’T have to leave the secured side and take the shuttle buses, you can simply follow the overhead signage to guide you between all domestic terminals.

 The CDA is committed to providing a quick and reliable bus shuttle service as the ATS modernization is finalized.
-The new ATS is scheduled to return to service in early 2020.
+The new ATS is scheduled to return to service in 2020.

 View map of shuttle bus service routes.

 Look for this sign when trying to locate the Transit System.

 The Airport Transit System (ATS) is a quick and convenient way to get around O'Hare International Airport.
 An overall modernization to the ATS is underway to upgrade technology and enhance performance of the existing 25-year-old system.
 These improvements include the addition of a larger new fleet of cars, that will double capacity of the system, providing passengers a faster and more streamlined connection throughout the airport.
 In the next year, the recently opened Multi-Modal Facility (MMF) will incorporate an extension of the ATS to service a new train station on the second floor of the building.

 An expanded and modernized ATS will benefit O'Hare travelers moving between the terminals, economy parking lots and the new MMF.
 The new system is scheduled to be completed by early 2020.

 The International Terminal 5 is not connected to the domestic terminals and is accessible via the Airport Transit System (ATS).
 If you arrive on a domestic flight and must connect to an international flight departing from Terminal 5, you have two options: 1.) you can take the ATS and pass through the security check point in Terminal 5 or 2.) you can take a Terminal Transfer Bus (TTB) from Terminals 1 and 3 to Terminal 5 and bypass the security check point in Terminal 5.